Worried about sending personal or financial data over email?

 Secure email platforms like Mailock offer end-to-end encryption combined with advanced features to protect against risky email mistakes.

 Only the sender and intended recipient can open the message.
-Add recipient authentication, and it becomes a sealed vault.
+Add recipient authentication, and access is tied to the person you meant to reach.

 Email and attachments are encrypted at rest and in transit